List of former Maryland state highways (200–399): MD 209

 Maryland Route 209 was the designation for Ager Road and Hamilton Street from MD 212 in Chillum east to Hyattsville in northern Prince George's County.
 The highway was paved as a concrete road from 38th Street to 40th Street at the Hyattsville town limit by 1921.
 The remainder of Hamilton Street and Ager Road west of Hamilton Street to Riggs Road were paved by 1923.
 MD 209 was replaced by an eastward extension of MD 410 by 1946.
 In 1956, MD 410 was moved to its current divided highway through Hyattsville; what had been MD 209 is now county highway except for a small part of MD 410 east of MD 212 and the portion of Hamilton Street that is part of MD 208.

 MD 210

 Maryland Route 210 was the designation for Queens Chapel Road from the District of Columbia boundary in Chillum north to MD 209 at the intersection of Ager Road and Hamilton Street in Hyattsville in northern Prince George's County.
 The highway was paved as a 14 ft concrete road by Prince George's County with state aid by 1915.
 MD 210 was replaced with a southern extension of MD 500 by 1946.

 MD 211

 Maryland Route 211 was the designation for Sargent Road from the District of Columbia boundary north to MD 212 within Chillum in northern Prince George's County.
 The highway was paved as a concrete road by Prince George's County with state aid between 1916 and 1919.
-MD 211 was removed from the state highway system in 1997; however as of 2019, the highway remains signed as MD 211 at the MD 501 intersection.
+MD 211 was removed from the state highway system in 1997.